-Complimentary Accounting >CA< (that's what I'm calling it today) is based on the proposition that a corporation must store and convert each of the capitals to maintain and enhance itself.
-Please note, >CA< is based on the intrinsic interests of the corporation and not the extrinsic interests of shareholders or stakeholders.
-It is derived from a non teleological understanding of the corporation.
+>i< is based on the intrinsic interests of the corporation and not the extrinsic interests of shareholders or stakeholders.
+It's derived from a non teleological or purpose based understanding of corporate existence.

 The problem with Milton Friedman's duty ethics is that it corrupts this process by exhausting the capitals rather than creating them.
 Under the influence of shareholder primacy the corporation begins to convert its higher capitals human capital, intellectual capital, social capital etc into one of lowest forms of capital - financial capital.
 It's called "efficiency" and "Costing Out".
 The resulting financial capital is then transferred for limited or no capital return in the form of buy backs, dividends etc. If there is any doubt about this process total payout to shareholders in US as a percentage of net income of the corporation stands at unprecedented levels.

 We call this short-termism.
 Drucker called it suicide:

 “Everyone who has worked with American management can testify that the need to satisfy the pension fund manager’s quest for higher earnings next quarter, together with the panicky fear of the raider, constantly pushes top managements toward decisions they know to be costly, if not suicidal, mistakes,”

 I call it decapitalization.